Graduate School Handbook Part 6 - Postgraduate researcher skills development including teaching

 PGR6.2 Recognition of prior certificated learning (AL) in MPhil, PhD, MPhil and DPhil by publication awards

-Prior certificated learning is accredited or otherwise certificated by an institution of higher education, including the UWE or other external body acceptable to the University.
+Prior certificated learning is accredited or otherwise certificated by an institution of higher education, including UWE Bristol or other external body acceptable to the University.
 It is usually referred to as accredited learning or simply AL.

 PGR6.2.1R PGRs on MPhil, PhD, MPhil and DPhil by publication awards may apply to use accredited learning to contribute towards some, or all, of the accredited training requirement of the award for which they are registered where the Faculty Research Degrees Committee (FRDC) has agreed that this is appropriate for that individual.